 The Hypercube Fuzz/Distortion is an adaptation of the BOSS FZ-2 Hyper Fuzz from 1993.
 The FZ-2 was not particularly successful and was discontinued without much fanfare a few years later in 1997, but has lately risen in popularity as one of Boss’s rare cult classics, in the same category as the HM-2 Heavy Metal or DC-2 Dimension C. Today, they routinely sell for USD$250 or more.

-A switch selects between Fuzz I (flat) and Fuzz II (scooped) tone modes, and a third mode called Gain Boost that disengages the middle fuzz stages and connects the boost directly to the active tone stack.
+A switch selects between Fuzz I (flat) and Fuzz II (scooped) tone modes, and a third mode called Gain Boost that disengages the middle fuzz stages and connects the boost directly to the active tone stack for a relatively clean tone shaper.

 The Hypercube is an exact replica of the FZ-2 in effect mode.
 The buffered bypass has been converted to true bypass, but the rest is the same.